mistermicheels/learning-notes/processes-techniques/Managing-technical-debt.md

 When to repay it?

+-   Try to make repaying technical debt a standard, implicit part of the development process
 -   It can make sense to clean up any code that you already happen to be working on
     -   Benefit: most effort on parts of code that are often modified (and thus important to keep clean)
 -   It can make sense to dedicate a certain percentage of each sprint to tasks for repaying tech debt